-See the Ceremonial Changing of the Guards on Sundays
+See the Ceremonial Changing of the Guards

 The Changing of the Guards happens every hour, on the hour, on a daily basis.
 Many people, locals and visitors, come to watch this short ceremony.